CBI questions TMC leader Abhishek for more than 9 hours over school jobs scam | Politics

 - India

-He also alleged that while TMC leaders who were unwilling bend were being harassed, BJP leaders who had been involved in various cases were allowed to go scot free.
+He also alleged that while TMC leaders who were unwilling to bend were being harassed, BJP leaders who had been involved in various cases were allowed to go scot-free.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)